mpuz/BINBUTT/README.md

   // });
   return rws;
 ```
-otherwise websocket connection will not work.
+otherwise websocket connection will not work. -->

-"npm run build" will not work, only static version made with "npm run generate" or "nuxt generate" will work
+"npm run build" will not work, make static version  with "npm run generate" or "nuxt generate"

 >